Kia Tasman review and buyer’s guide

 It’s now putting out 151 kilowatts (which is the same as current Triton), with 441Nm of torque available.
 Some have already begun criticising its lack of torque (low-RPM power) for towing and load-hauling.
 But it’s just 9kW shy of the Isuzu D-Max and Mazda BT-50, both of which are apparently quite capable of towing 3.5 tonnes according to the mainstream motoring media.

-It’s certainly more efficient, making almost the same amount of power with 600 cubic-centimetres less capacity.
-We don’t know the exact revs at which the re-tuned engine is making its mumbo, but that’ll come in due course.
+It is more efficient, making almost the same amount of power with 600 cubic-centimetres less capacity.
+We know the exact revs at which the re-tuned engine is making its mumbo is now 3800 RPM, which is about the same as the Mazda BT-50.
+Except that because it’s making 154kW, the Tasman offers a better power-to-weight ratio at 68kW per tonne vs 66 in the Mazda.

 EFFICIENCY